melgrove/DH151/Week3/progress.md

 stacked in a single column_.
 This is pretty interesting, a geospatial property can act as a shared property between arbitrary entities.

 Ok.
 Let's use this newfound mental model.
 After all, we are interested in creating a _geospatial view_ for a system that has been designed with a _tabular view_ in mind.
 As we mentioned before, The Data Grid has the concept of _items_ and _observations_, both of which are ways to relate rows in a table to eachother.
 With a map, however, we are interested in relating data by its common geospatial properties.
 From a tabular perspective, we are essentially stacking rows, but only matching up the geospatial columns, thus forgoing the 3rd requirement for tabular data: _Within the entire table each entity has to be of the same class_.

-With this information
+With this _tabular view_ interpretation of a _geospatial view_, we can finally start to design the architecture needed to create a map on The Data Grid.
+The platform has many conditions for a row to be related to another row and thus for a table to be displayed.
+In terms of our mental model this is analagous to there being many different _classes of entities_.
+The various options which uniquely define a _class of instances_ is below:
+1. Database
+2. Item or Observation
+3. Feature
+One must select a value for all three of these options before it is possible to relate rows to eachother and display a table.
+Accordingly, when requesting data from the API, all three of these options must be specified so the server can create a valid SQL query to return tabular data.
+With the _geospatial view_, we no longer need to conform to this constraint.
+In principle, it would be possible to display geospatial data from _all_ databases, from _all_ features, from both items and observations on a single map, since the only row relation needed is the geospatial property.

 in a view.
 In a table view,
     document any insightful sites you found and describe why it inspires you;
     describe in more detail the datasets you plan to use, and how;